 The tentative ideas that emerged from those original discussions became the foundation for the Berggruen Institute through the launch of its various projects and the publication of Intelligent Governance for the 21st Century: A Middle Way Between West and East, a Financial Times “best book” of the year.

 The work of the institute has been devoted to proposing and implementing new ideas of effective governance.
 This has primarily been done through three projects: the 21st Century Council, the Council for the Future of Europe, and the Think Long Committee for California.
 Through these projects the Institute has worked closely with German and French Labor Ministers to develop a youth jobs plan for Europe; organized repeat delegations of government and industry leaders in a meeting with Chinese President Xi Jinping, Premier Li Keqiang, and other Chinese leadership to foster an open dialogue and better understanding between China and the West; and passed the California SB 1253 Ballot Initiative Transparency Act, strengthening the integrity of the state’s initiative process.
 In January of 2014, the Berggruen Institute formed a partnership with The Huffington Post, creating The WorldPost, an online global publication gathering top editors and first person contributors from all corners of the planet.
+In 2017 The WorldPost began publishing exclusively on the Washington Post platform.

 In 2015, the Institute expanded its mission with the creation of the Berggruen Philosophy and Culture Center.
 The Center engages in the comparative study of different philosophical traditions crossing disciplines and cultures and fosters fresh thinking.
 It draws on Western and Eastern thinking much like the Berggruen Governance Center has done in its political work.
 The Center has launched fellowship programs at several universities, including Stanford University, Harvard University, NYU, Cambridge and Tsinghua University in Beijing.